Alex Mathie: Later career

 Mathie joined Terry Dolan's York City on a free transfer in the English Third Division in September 2000.
 He scored twice in 24 appearances in 2000–01, and scored twice in 26 appearances in 2001–02.
 He featured ten times in 2002–03, without finding the net, and left both Bootham Crescent when his contract was cancelled in March 2003.

 International career

 Mathie was a squad member for Scotland at the 1987 FIFA World Youth Championship.
-However, he remained on the bench for Scotland's four games of the tournament.
+However, he remained on the bench for Scotland's four tournament games.

 Managerial career

 In 2003, he spent time as Northern Premier League side Spennymoor United's player-manager, before moving on to Northern League club West Auckland Town.
-In 2004, he became player-manager of Northern League side Pickering Town, before resigning in January 2007.
+In 2004, he became player-manager of the Northern League side Pickering Town before he resigned in January 2007.

 Personal life

 In July 2008, Mathie began working for BBC Radio Suffolk to provide match commentary and analysis for former side Ipswich, joining former players such as Bryan Hamilton and John Wark.
 Mathie has also played football for charity in his retirement.
 He later worked for Royal Mail, as a delivery office manager in the York and Leeds area.